We Need To Talk About the Importance of Voting

 Our right to vote increases our social awareness while empowering us to cooperate in political and social activities.
 Through these activities, we can follow the progress of our nation—enabling the general population to make educated choices about who to vote in favor of the public’s best interest.

 With our right to vote, we have enough power to completely change this crumbling nation.
-If you want to have safe spaces for the LGBTQIA+, then vote for potential allies in the Senate or in local government positions.
+If you want to have safe spaces for the LGBTQIA+, then vote for potential allies in the Senate and in local government.
 If you’ve had enough of lewd politicians blaring their profanities during diplomatic discussions, then it’s time to elect decent leaders who can handle the etiquettes in the professional arena.
 Case in point, if you want a better country, then vote intelligently.

 It can make an impact (for the greater good)

 Yes, it’s cool to use our power to vote to change the world, but it comes with the responsibility of choosing the best candidates for every elective position.
 And having a say in the future of our country is even more empowering.
 Getting to finally cast your ballot after the whirlwind of campaign period is a relief and a source of hope a ballot can shape the country’s future.